Epitol

 Other medications can affect the removal of carbamazepine from your body, which may affect how carbamazepine works.
 Examples include macrolide antibiotics (such as erythromycin), rifamycins (such as rifabutin), St. John's wort, among others.

 Carbamazepine can speed up the removal of other drugs from your body, which may affect how they work.
-Examples of affected drugs include artemether/lumefantrine, certain drugs used to prevent blood clots (anticoagulants such as apixaban, rivaroxaban), certain calcium channel blockers (such as nifedipine, nimodipine), nefazodone, HIV NNRTIs (such as efavirenz, etravirine, rilpivirine), praziquantel, ranolazine, among others.
+Examples of affected drugs include artemether/lumefantrine, certain drugs used to prevent blood clots (anticoagulants such as apixaban, rivaroxaban), certain calcium channel blockers (such as nifedipine, nimodipine), nefazodone, nirmatrelvir, HIV NNRTIs (such as efavirenz, etravirine, rilpivirine), praziquantel, ranolazine, among others.

 This medication may decrease the effectiveness of hormonal birth control such as pills, patch, or ring.
 This could cause pregnancy.
 Discuss with your doctor or pharmacist if you should use reliable backup birth control methods while taking this medication.
 Also tell your doctor if you have any new spotting or breakthrough bleeding, because these may be signs that your birth control is not working well.